 - Transcripts and certificates for all degree-level qualifications

 Important information: please add the title of the CDT AI for Medical Diagnosis and Care in both the ‘funding’ and ‘research area/title’ section of the application form.
+You do not need to contact a potential supervisor during this process, as a list of PhD projects will be provided during your first year from which you identify three preferred projects.
+You will be allocated one of those.

 We welcome scholarship applications from all suitably-qualified candidates, but UK black and minority ethnic (BME) researchers are currently under-represented in our Postgraduate Research community, and we would therefore particularly encourage applications from UK BME candidates.
 All scholarships will be awarded on the basis of merit.